-The left panel of Figure 5 depicts the equivalent demand system under the assumption that idiosyncratic price sensitivity is distributed log-normal with $\sigma_p = 0.3$.
+The left panel of Figure 5 depicts the equivalent demand system assuming that idiosyncratic price sensitivity is distributed log-normal with $\sigma_p = 0.3$.
 Relative to the prior case, a log-normally distributed price random coefficient induces a larger rotation of demand as the mass of consumers with low price responsiveness is larger.
 The ML's price elasticity now grows quasi-linearly in price for a larger price range.
-Thus, with a log-normal price random coefficient, it is less likely that the manifold crosses into the super-convex region of demand.
-As with a normally distributed price random coefficient, log-normally distributed idiosyncratic price responsiveness accommodates a curvature above one, but the curvature quickly reaches a maximum at low prices and converges asymptotically to $\rho = 1$ as the price increases.12
+Thus, with a log-normal price random coefficient, the manifold is less likely to cross into the super-convex region of demand.
+As with a normally distributed price random coefficient, log-normally distributed idiosyncratic price responsiveness a curvature above one, but the curvature quickly reaches a maximum at low prices and converges asymptotically to $\rho = 1$ as the price increases.14